|

-Join us for the 1st annual NC DNA Day Science Festival to learn more about the biological and biomedical research going on in the state of NC!
-Exhibitors will include scientists from UNC, surrounding institutions, and companies featuring hands-on demonstrations and activities that relate the research in their labs to your life.
-All of the interactive DNA Day activities will also be featured, in addition to information tables about careers in science.
-The Festival will take place in the Great Hall of the Student Union at UNC and will follow the DNA Day 5K race to raise funds for science outreach.
+Join us for the 2nd annual NC DNA Day Science Festival to learn more about the biological and biomedical research going on in the state of NC!
+Exhibitors will include scientists from UNC, surrounding institutions, and companies featuring hands-on demonstrations and activities.
+All of the interactive DNA Day activities will also be featured!
+The Festival will take place in the Great Hall of the Student Union on Saturday May 17th from 10am-12pm at UNC and will follow the DNA Day 5K race to raise funds for science outreach.

 ….And Many More!!